 Two double bedrooms sharing an oversized panelled bathroom with roll top bath.
 Voted cosiest country bedroom by Tatler Magazine

 En-suite double room with walk-in mosaic dovecote shower

 Double room overlooking the courtyard with separate bathroom

-3 bunkbeds and or 1 double bed depending on preferred set-up with separate bathroom
+Three bunkbeds and or one double bed depending on preferred set-up with separate bathroom

 The Loft Room

-A twin room in the eaves with exposed wooden beams and a separate bathroom
+A room with four single beds, in the eaves with exposed wooden beams and a separate bathroom